-Today, approx. 3,500 tons of Maestrani products are produced annually, which is equivalent to the weight of about 600 adult African elephants.
+Today, about 3,500 tons of Maestrani products are produced annually, which corresponds to the weight of about 600 adult African elephants.
 Of these, 35% leave Switzerland as export goods, while the remaining 65% are sold in Switzerland

 So, chocolate.
 Not elephants. 🙂

-At the Chocolarium, everything revolves around the question of how happiness gets into chocolate.
+At Maestrani's Chocolarium, everything revolves around the question of how happiness gets into chocolate.
 After all, that's the burning question, isn't it?

-An interactive experience trail takes you for about an hour through the history of Swiss chocolate and the House of Maestrani, past tasting opportunities in the form of chocolate fountains or cocoa nibs bowls, into the production world to a 100-meter-long chocolate machine, and finally into the store, where you'll find an abundance of Maestrani creations.
+An interactive adventure trail takes you for about an hour through the history of Swiss chocolate and the House of Maestrani, past tasting opportunities in the form of chocolate fountains or cocoa nibs bowls, purely into the production world to a 100-meter-long chocolate machine and finally into the store, where you will find an abundance of Maestrani creations.

 In the show confectionery, you'll have the chance to decorate your own chocolate bar and take it home as a souvenir.
 If your stomach still allows it after this culinary excursion, the Schoggi Café awaits you at the end with further offers.

-If, in addition to the chocolate factory, you are considering a visit to the show cheese dairy in Stein, the Walter Zoo in Gossau or the tree-top walk in the Neckertal valley, the combination ticket with a price reduction in the Chocolarium is an option for you
+If, in addition to the chocolate factory, you are considering a visit to the show dairy in Stein, the Walter Zoo in Gossau or the tree-top walk in Neckertal, the combination ticket with a price reduction in the Chocolarium is the perfect solution for you

 The Chocolarium is located in Flawil in the canton of St. Gallen.
-By car, you can reach the chocolate factory via the A1 highway and the Oberbühren exit.
-For the arrival by public transport you take the train to Flawil or Uzwil and change there to the post bus to the stop "Maestrani".
+By car, you can reach the chocolate factory via the A1 freeway and the Oberbühren exit.
+To get there by public transport, take the train to Flawil or Uzwil and change to the post bus to the "Maestrani" stop.

-Of all the Swiss chocolate brands, Lindt is the one you are most likely to encounter in the farthest corners of the globe.
-In all my travels, I've barely stepped foot in a supermarket that didn't offer a Lindt product in some form or another.
+Of all the Swiss chocolate brands, Lindt is the one most likely to be found in the farthest reaches of the globe.
+There are few major supermarkets that don't offer a Lindt product in some form.
 Not to mention the airports

-The name behind the world-famous Lindor balls and golden chocolate bunnies has its origins in the late 19th century.
+The name behind the world-famous Lindor balls and golden chocolate bunnies originated in the late 19th century.
 Initially known as Lindt & Sprüngli, production started in 1899 in Kilchberg on Lake Zurich